Shadow Hamiltonians of structure-preserving integrators for Nambu mechanics: Numerical integrators for Nambu mechanics

 \subsection{Structure-preserving integrators}

-In the Nambu mechanics, the condition (\ref{Condition1}) holds instead of the symplectic condition (\ref{Symplectic}).
-In this paper we refer to the integrators that satisfy the condition (\ref{Condition1}) as structure-preserving integrators.
-Let us take the $N=3$ harmonic oscillator presented in the previous section as an example to see how to construct the structure-preserving integrators.
+In the Nambu mechanics, the condition in Eq. (\ref{Condition1}) holds instead of the symplectic condition (\ref{Symplectic}).
+In this paper we refer to the integrators that satisfy the condition in Eq. (\ref{Condition1}) as structure-preserving integrators.
+To see how to construct the structure-preserving integrators, we consider here an $N=3$ Nambu mechanical system.
+The extension to the $N\ge 4$ system is straightforward.
 We define the generalized Liouville operator $X_{H,G}$ as

 Then the Nambu equation (\ref{NambuEq}) can be written as $df/dt=X_{H,G}f$ and the short time evolution of $f(t)$ can be formally expressed as